 Pan American Unity is a big mural.
 Documenting it required a big 3D model.
 The 3D documentation, made up of 8.1-billion shape and color measurements, contains a wealth of information about the surface shape and color of the mural.
 Cultural Heritage Imaging (CHI) has used the 3D data to make two special types of high-resolution 2D images; orthomosaics depicting the mural color and Digital Elevation Models (DEMs) showing the fresco’s surface shape.

-The video below explains how to explore the shape and color layers of the mural imaging:
+The video below explains how to explore the shape and color layers of the mural imaging (see the video transcript):

 The Color Layer